All Trends

 The world’s highest-earning house of worship makes roughly $30M per year through a hair arbitrage: The Indian temple Tiraputi Balaji attracts millions of Hindus who want to sacrifice their hair by shaving it off.
 The temple, in fact, employs thousands of barbers so they can then auction the hair at high prices.

 The secondary hair market, it turns out, is surprisingly massive, at $5B in the US alone.
 Suppliers are mostly in India, often coming from temples before heading to China for treatment and packaging.
-They’re then typically sold to Korean-owned beauty supply stores in America and are bought primarily by African American women for hundreds of dollars per wig.
+They’re then typically sold to Korean-owned beauty supply stores in America and are bought primarily by African American women for hundreds of dollars per wig, reflecting current women’s hair trends.

 While it seems like wig sales may be better off at hair salons, it turns out that nearly 95% of African American-run hair salons don’t have the ability to retail products because of low cash balances and credit.
 They essentially can’t afford to stock inventory.